joshbegley/nyt-latest/README.md

 `James M. McDonald, a veteran former federal prosecutor and regulator, has more recently been part of President Trump’s legal team, appealing his criminal conviction.`\
 https://www.nytimes.com/2026/06/13/us/politics/trump-lawyer-us-attorney-manhattan.html

-**Live Updates: Knicks on the Brink of Glory in Game 5**\
+**Live Updates: Knicks Fans Gather With Team on the Brink of Glory**\
-`After mounting the greatest comeback in N.B.A. finals history, the Knicks can win the title by defeating San Antonio tonight.
+`After mounting the greatest comeback in N.B.A. finals history, the Knicks can win the title by defeating San Antonio tonight in Game 5.
 New Yorkers have waited 53 years for this moment.`\
 https://www.nytimes.com/live/2026/06/13/nyregion/nba-finals-knicks-spurs

 **Top Haitian Security Official Kidnapped**\